murthyrudra/Information-Retrieval/docs/index.md

 In this tutorial we'll be using Python.
 The goals of this workshop are:

-* Implement Classical and Neural IR approaches!
+* Implement Classical and Neural IR approaches for Information Retrieval!
 * Have fun!

 ### About this tutorial